by: Christina Botto

-Once parents realize that they no longer can control their teen’s every move and are tired of constantly arguing with their teenager, they look for advice on how to build a better, more respectful relationship with their adolescent child.
+Once parents realize that they no longer can control their teen’s every move and are tired of constantly arguing with their teenager, they look for advice on how to build a better, more respectful relationship with their teenager child. help with teenager

 So how do you change the way you interact with your teenage child?
-You’d like to give them space, but are wondering how much is enough – and where to draw the line.
+You’d like to give them space, but are wondering how much – and where to draw the line.

 Give your teen the chance to prove that he can handle certain situations.
 At the same time, make it clear that you are ready and available if he needs help.

-- Allow them to decide what clothes to buy and wear
+- Allow them to decide what clothes to buy or wear

 - When to do their homework